-[Update for 2020: This post originally ran in January 2014.
-Since then it has been one of the most popular posts on the blog (2nd actually, just behind The Backdoor Roth IRA Tutorial and ahead of a Whole Life Insurance Post).
-There were really two points to writing the post:
+[AUTHOR'S NOTE: This post originally ran in January 2014.
+Since then it has been one of the most popular posts on the blog (it's second actually, just behind the Backdoor Roth IRA Tutorial).
+There were two points to writing the post:

 - As a bit of a rebuke to three-fund portfolio fanatics.
-Since that time the three-fund portfolio has only become even more popular, thanks in part to Taylor Larimore's book and in part to outperformance since 2009 of the large growth stocks that make up a large part of a total market index fund.
+Since that time, the three-fund portfolio has become even more popular, thanks in part to Taylor Larimore's book and in part to the outperformance since 2009 of the large growth stocks that make up a large part of a total market index fund.

-For this 2020 update, I went back and added a few comments to the various portfolios and added another 50.
+I returned to this post in 2020, made a few comments to the various portfolios, and added another 50.
+Now, in 2025, we're republishing this piece once again after updating a few things here and there.
 I'll leave the title the same (since lots of people search for “150 portfolios” to find the post, but now it is 200 Portfolios Better Than Yours!
-It is still just as relevant today as it was 6 years ago.]
+It is still just as relevant today as it was more than a decade ago.]

 Designing the Perfect Investment Portfolio

 The truth is that no one knows which portfolio is going to outperform in the future.
-You can change all the factors you want — more or less diversification, additional risks/factors, lower costs vs additional risk or diversification, more of this and less of that.
+You can change all the factors you want—more or less diversification, additional risks/factors, lower costs vs. additional risk or diversification, and more of this and less of that.
 Does it matter?
 Absolutely.
-Take a look at Madsinger's Monthly Report some time, where a Bogleheads poster has been tracking the returns of a dozen balanced portfolios for the last decade.
+Take a look at Madsinger's Monthly Report sometime, where a Bogleheads poster tracked the returns of a dozen balanced portfolios from 2010-2020.
 But it doesn't matter that much.
-No diversified portfolio in that report has done better than 1-2% per year more than a similarly risky portfolio over the last 15 years.
-Now 1-2% does matter, especially over long periods of time, but keep in mind the edge that a very complex portfolio might provide over a very simple one can easily be eaten up by advisory fees, behavioral errors, and poor tax management.
+No diversified portfolio in that report has done better than 1%-2% per year more than a similarly risky portfolio over that time span.
+Now 1%-2% does matter, especially over long periods of time, but keep in mind the edge that a very complex portfolio might provide over a very simple one can easily be eaten up by advisory fees, behavioral errors, and poor tax management.

 Pick a Portfolio and Stick with It

-Now don't get me wrong, I went through the process like everyone else.
-I designed my own portfolio (see Portfolios 150 and 200) to fit my own need, ability, and desire to take risk.
+Don't get me wrong; I went through the process like everyone else.
+I designed my own portfolio (see Portfolios #150 and #200) to fit my own needs, ability, and desire to take risk.
 I added some asset classes and left out others because I thought doing so would give me a higher long-term, risk-adjusted return.
-But I'm not cocky enough to think I've got the best portfolio out there.
+But I'm not cocky enough to think I've got the best portfolio.
 In fact, I'm positive mine isn't the very best one.
-Neither I nor anyone else knows what the very best portfolio is.
+Neither I nor anyone else knows what the very best portfolio is going forward.

 Investment Portfolio Examples